Mohsen-Amr-Ali/Data-Structures-I/README.md

 ---

 ## Notes
-- **Collaboration**: Worked in groups of two as per course guidelines.
+- **Independent Work**: Completed all assignments individually despite the course recommendation to collaborate in groups of two.
 - **Beyond Requirements**: Added advanced UIs, input validation, and performance optimizations.
 - **AVL Tree**: Chosen for the BST Dictionary to ensure efficient search operations, as highlighted in the bonus section.
+- **Skills Demonstrated**: Self-reliance in full-cycle development, debugging, and implementation of complex data structures.

 Explore the code to see how core data structures are applied to solve real-world problems!